List of places in Conwy County Borough (categorised)

 This is a categorised list of places in Conwy County Borough, north Wales.
 See the list of places in Wales for places in other principal areas.

 Administrative divisions

 Electoral wards

 See the article on electoral wards for an explanation of this list.
+Prior to May 2022 the county borough wards were as follows:

+From the May 2022 elections, the number of wards were reduced from 38 to 30:

 Communities

 This is a list of local communities: